Serving Youth with Severe Emotional and Behavioral Challenges

 This collaborative, relationship-based approach combines with evidence-based therapies, helps uncover and understand the underlying reasons for each child's behavior, allowing us to build scheduled, structured interventions and activities that meet each individual's needs.

 Academics and Vocational Training

-Youth continue to grow academically and vocationally during their treatment at Cedar’s Point.
+Youth continue to grow academically and vocationally during their treatment.
 They may attend Crotched Mountain School or local schools to receive credits toward their high school diploma.
 They may also learn responsible work behaviors in genuine workplace environments through vocational development and exposure to varied on-campus professions.

 We work closely with youth to help them define and shape their own goals for the future - for home, school, a career and for life in general.
 We focus on building healthy family relationships, successful reunification with family, permanency of relationships and reintegration into the community.
 Our goal is for every child to learn how to live a healthy and productive life, both independently and as part of a community.

 - Family counseling